ItsZeusBro/Hydra/README.md

 ## It Should look something like this (but is not limited to this because there are many ways to describe a Computable Object):
     {
-        source:{},
-        structure:{},
-        routine:{},
+        source:{
+            //Things related to a source context:
+            1. Data Typing
+            2. Comparators
+            3. Type Casting
+            4. Type Inference
+            5. Input operations and interfaces
+            6. Simple Data Structs (Nodes belonging to a graph)
+            7. Data Macros
+            8. Databases
+        },
+        structure:{
+            //Things related to Data Structure Context
+            1. Databases
+            2. Searching
+            3. Sorting
+            4. Inserting, Modifying, and Deleting
+            5. Stacks and Queues
+            6. Trees
+            7. Structure Optimization
+        },
+        routine:{
+            //Things related to Routine Context
+            1. Routine Syntax
+            2. Callable Apis
+            3. Object Oriented Programming (even though Hydra does not levearage the full power of OOP, because its a different paradigm.
+            Everything of relevance is a computer, not a mere object in Computer Object Modeling.
+            4. Interpreters
+            5. Compilers
+            6. ABI's
+            7. Assembly and ASIC's
+        },
-        machine: ref_to_some_machine,
+        machine: {
+            //Things related to Machine Context
+            1. Computational Paradigms (State Machines, General Purpose Machines, Specific Purpose Machines)
+            2. Other Computable Object Models (Hydra Files) are an instance of a Specific Purpose Machine
+            3. Machine Configuration and Initial State },
-        artifact: ref_to_some_structure_somewhere
+        artifact: {
+            //Things related to the Result (Artifact) context
+            1. The result of a Machine's syncronous routine.
+Every machine at its most abstract and highest level (unless its statistical) uses syncronicity.
+            The result is therefore pseudo-deterministic.
+Its high level steps are determined, its low level effects are more impacted by non-deterministic behavior as a result of timing issues between concurrent processes, and user input.
+            2. Results are closely related to display because they represent the final state of a machine.
+The output is returned, and that is why the two concepts are so closely associated.
+When choosing a context, pay close attention to these differences.

+        },
-        display: ref_to_some_medium
+        display: {
+            //Things related to the Display context
+            1. All results of the machine are returned from the machine as output.
+            This return process exposes the result to some consumer.
+This is considered "display".
+Display can be an elaborate and complex process (involving animations, etc) for the output of a machine or app, as the app's utility and productivity is closely associated with its display.
+        }

     }

 ### Notes on High Level Scheme:
 - The artifact destination in the way of some structure somewhere is not strictly necessary
     - For example, it could be stored in the local structure, some other hydra structure, or sent straight to some network or display (same thing)
 - The routine can be written in a high level or low level language depending on plugin support
 - The machine can be any computational machine, so long as it is able to complete the result
 - The data source can be a simple path to a file, a socket, IPC, or a database handler
 - If a plugin acts as a Machine, it is also a Hydra Computable Template File that can be tailored to your app

 ### Hydra has a Plugin Enabled Environment:
 - Every single Hydra Computable Object utilizes its own plugins.
 If you want to Display the results of a State Machine for your Sub-Routine that searches a Red-Black Tree filled with nodes of strings coming from a file stream, on a simple web page; a single Hydra Computable Object should suffice.

 ### Benefits:
 - Because of the small number of these core abstractions, you could have a visual syntax as opposed to a wordy subroutine.
 Or your words could easily be translated to a visual representation.
 - Even your Machine which executes your routine could be specifc to your routine.
 And if that routine were heavily used, it could end up having a plugin that produces an ASIC chip to compute the result.
 - Production is just another computable environment, and running a Hydra file on your dev server should be no different than running it in the cloud or on some user device.
 - Eventually user devices would not need a Machine to Compute anything.
 They would only display output and recieve input over a network.
 - Your whole stack is recursive at the file level.
 This lends itself to functional programming paradigms as opposed to functional languages.
 - Every File is a Computable Object not a Class, which enforces Concurrency across your whole program.
 - Every File is a Computer.
 Your most Abstract Orchastration File is your App's Computer that is specific to your App, not the Platform it runs on.
 - Architects can worry about Orchastration.
 Programmers only need to look at the file they are programming.
 This seperation of concerns is optimal.